-Quote volatility vs. trading flow, bid-ask spread and profits: Observe that belieffree equilibria are associated with bid-ask spreads that are larger than those that would emerge in a CE, in which beliefs correspond to the market measure.
+5.4.
+Quote volatility vs. trading flow, bid-ask spread and profits

+Belief-free equilibria are associated with bid-ask spreads that are larger than those that would emerge in a CE, in which beliefs correspond to the market measure.
 However, this spread need not be as large as the spread that would emerge in the presence of a monopolistic dealer.
 For example, take our numerical example for the case in which \tilde{v} is perfectly known to all dealers.
-In a CE, the spread would be nil, and in the presence of a monopolistic dealer, it would be $\rho/2 = 10$; in our numerical example, it is 2d = 0.04.
+In a CE, the spread would be nil, and in the presence of a monopolistic dealer, it would be $\rho/2 = 10$.
+In our numerical example, it is 2d = 0.04.
 That is, belief-free equilibria predict spreads that are larger than the competitive spread and do not require spreads to be as large as a monopolistic dealer model would predict.
-Such a "Markovian" BFE has some interesting implications regarding the correlation among price volatility, liquidity (measured by the bidask spread), dealers' aggregate inventory and profits.
-In an exploring phase, orders are more informative; compared with exploiting phases, exploring phases are associated with larger bidask spreads, price volatility and aggregate inventory, as well as lower profits.
-This is consistent with the empirical regularities observed by Comerton-Forde et al. (2010): liquidity is negatively correlated with dealers' profits and inventories, as well as with price volatility.
+Such a Markovian BFE has some interesting implications regarding the correlation among price volatility, liquidity (measured by the bid-ask spread), dealers' aggregate inventory, and profits.
+In an exploring phase, orders are more informative.
+Compared with exploiting phases, exploring phases are associated with larger bid-ask spreads, price volatility and aggregate inventory, as well as lower profits.
+This is consistent with the empirical regularities observed by Comerton-Frode, Hendershott, Jones, Moulton, and Seasholes (2010): liquidity is negatively correlated with dealers' profits and inventories, as well as with price volatility.